ADVERTISER DISCLOSURE

 Magnesium glycinate

-Contains the amino acid glycine which helps support better sleep.
+Contains the amino acid glycine which may help support better sleep.
 Taking magnesium glycinate for sleep may also help promote natural sleeping patterns.*

 What kind of magnesium is good for sleep?